 At Dickinson, an internship is defined as "a closely monitored applied experience in a professional setting, with definite learning objectives incorporating reflection on and integration of theories and concepts with practice."

-Internships are an excellent way to explore career choices and gain experience valued by employers and graduate schools.
+Internships provide opportunity for integrative learning, which the Association of American Colleges & Universities defines as building connections across the curriculum and co-curriculum and synthesizing and transferring learning within and beyond the campus (AAC&U Value Rubrics).
+Internships are an excellent way for students to explore and gain experience valued by employers and graduate schools.
 Students should be encouraged to register internships through the Internship Notation Program (INP).

 Internship Notation Program

-Students receive official college recognition for internships through participation in the Internship Notation Program.
-Upon successful completion of an internship and corresponding reflective component (overseen by the Career Center), documentation is placed on the official transcript through the INTR 7xx course number.
+Students receive official college recognition for internships through participation in the INP.
+Upon successful completion of an internship and corresponding reflective component (overseen by the Director of Internship Programs), documentation is placed on the official transcript through the INTR 7xx course number.
 The internship and reflective component must occur simultaneously; therefore, retroactive notations are not granted.
-For more information, visit the INP page on the Career Center website.
 There is no fee/tuition charged for this program.
-To register, students should complete the form through the Student Forms tab in Gateway.
+Participation in the INP will not replace one of the 32 courses required to earn a Dickinson degree.
+For more information, visit the INP website.
+To register, students should complete the form through the Forms section in Gateway.

 "Credit Required" Situations

 An employer may indicate that they "require" credit, some sort of paperwork, confirmation letter, or signed document from the College.